jeremiahhansen/adf-deploy/README.md

    1. Can use SDK in programming language of choice to accomplish (python, .NET, Java, JavaScript)
    1. How do you make this metadata driven?
 Need another layer like what JSON templates already provide

-This script implements option #1 Individual Object Files.
+This script implements Option #1 Individual Object Files.

 ## Prerequisites